jmgsoares/si-assignments/assignment3/notes.md

 - Streams
     - Module Name -> streams
     - This reads from sales and purchase topics and should compute the following and write the results to result topics
-       - OK - Revenue per item (sum item sales)
+       - Revenue per item (sum item sales)
-       - OK - Expense per item (sum item purchases)
+       - Expense per item (sum item purchases)
-       - OK - Profit per item (sum item sales - sum item purchases)
+       - Profit per item (sum item sales - sum item purchases)
-       - OK - Total Revenue (sum all sales)
+       - Total Revenue (sum all sales)
-       - OK - Total Expense (sum all purchases)
+       - Total Expense (sum all purchases)
-        OK - Total Profit (sum all sales - sum all purchases)
+       - Total Profit (sum all sales - sum all purchases)
-       - OK - Average expense per order (separated by item)
+       - Average expense per order (separated by item)
-       - OK - Average expense per order (aggregate all items)
+       - Average expense per order (aggregate all items)
-        - Most profitable item (if there is a tie, only one is needed) OK - Total revenue in the last hour
+       - Most profitable item (if there is a tie, only one is needed)
+       - Total revenue in the last hour
-        OK - Total expense in the last hour
+       - Total expense in the last hour
-        OK - Total Profit in the last hour
+       - Total Profit in the last hour
        - Country with the highest sales per item and the corresponding revenue sum

 - Customers
     - Module name -> customers